SoNA hosting singing auditions

 FAYETTEVILLE, Ark.
-(KFTA) — Singing auditions for choral singers for the Symphony of Northwest Arkansas are upcoming.
+(KNWA) — Singing auditions for choral singers for the Symphony of Northwest Arkansas are upcoming.

 The auditions are for the 2019-20 SoNA Singers, which is an auditioned group of choral singers that perform with the symphony.
 They perform both a cappella and with orchestral accompaniment.